Rave: New York Raves and Party Promoters (1980s)

 In the late 1980s, rave culture began to filter through into North America from English expatriates and from US DJs who would visit Europe.
 However, rave culture's major expansion in North America is often credited to Frankie Bones, who after spinning a party in an aircraft hangar in England, helped organise some of the earliest American raves in the 1990s in New York City called "Storm Raves".
-Storm Raves had a consistent core audience, fostered by zines by fellow Storm DJ (and co-founder, with Adam X and Frankie Bones, of the US techno record store, Groove Records.).
+Storm Raves had a consistent core audience, fostered by zines by fellow Storm DJ (and co-founder, with Adam X and Frankie Bones, of the US techno record store, Groove Records).
 Heather Heart held Under One Sky.
 Simultaneously in NYC, events were introducing electronic dance music to this city's dance scene.
 Between 1992 and 1994, promotional groups sprung up across the east coast.

 Southern California and Latin America (1990s)

 In the 1990s, San Diego held large raves with audiences of thousands.
 These festivals were held on Indian reservations and ski resorts during the summer months and were headlined by DJs such as Doc Martin, Daniel Moontribe, Dimitri of Deee-lite, Afrika Islam and the Hardkiss brothers from San Francisco.
 They helped to create the Right to Dance movement—a non-violent protest held in San Diego and later in Los Angeles.

-Featuring local San Diego DJs Jon Bishop, Steve Pagan, Alien Tom, Jeff Skot and Mark E. Quark performed at these events.
+Featuring local San Diego DJs Jon Bishop, Steve Pagan, Alien Tom, Jeff Skot, Jon-e Thin, Paolo, Merlyn, Gmaxim, Tony Fiore, Damon and Mark E. Quark performed at these events.
 The events used large props and themes.
 The fairy and pixie craze, with ravers getting fairy tattoos and wearing fairy wings to parties was associated with the region.
 The percussive group Crash Worship was active here.

 In 1993 out of the Los Angeles underground rave movement came Moontribe the original Southern California Full Moon Gathering and featured Dj's Daniel Moontribe (aka Daniel Chavez aka Dcomplex aka Dcomplexity) and more.